 Media and Broadcast Production highlights

-- The degree draws upon our relationship with BBC NI, together with other media organisations and professionals, in order to offer students a better understanding of contemporary broadcasting through an ongoing programme of speakers and events.
+- The degree draws upon our relationship with BBC NI, together with other media organisations and professionals, giving students access to a range of events and opportunities to engage with the lively media landscape in Northern Ireland and beyond.

 - Students are encouraged to develop their own interests throughout the degree, guided by the staff, whose backgrounds cover academia, industry and broadcast journalism.